Hot Plugging Resources

 Adding a Virtual Disk to a Running VM

-In this lab, we will add a new network interface connection (NIC) to an existing VM.
-To do this, you will start with an existing VM that has a single NIC on the pod network.
-Using the OpenShift Virtualization console, you will modify the configuration of the VM to include an additional NIC on a new network.
-You complete the hot plug action by live-migrating the VM to another worker node.
+In this lab, we will add a new Disk to an existing VM.
+To do this, you will start with an existing VM with 1 or more Disks.
+Using the OpenShift Virtualization console, you will modify the configuration of the VM to include an additional hot plugged Disk.

 Instructions